Please see our Cave Tours page for information on how to prepare for your visit.

-If you love books, we have an eclectic collection of books for your review covering subjects from the Cavern, nature, desert animals, birds, southwestern history, Native Americans, and Arizona, to cookbooks, crafts and paperbacks.
-View our Children’s section for stimulating and educational toys, puzzles, plush animals and puppets to accent the children’s storybooks.
-Dig your fingers through our variety of worldly and colorful rocks, minerals, crystals, and fossils.
-A fascinating display of music will appeal to many tastes and spur interest in something new and intriguing as you peruse through Native American Flute entries, traditional Cowboy tunes or the haunting chants of “Adiemus”, which plays on the Rotunda Throne Tour.
+If you love books, we have an eclectic collection of books for your review covering subjects from the Cavern, nature, desert animals and birds to Arizona and Native American history and southwest cookbooks.
+Our Children’s section has educational toys, puzzles, plush animals and puppets to accent the children’s storybooks.
+Dig your fingers through our variety of worldly and colorful rocks, crystals, minerals and fossils.

-We pride ourselves in customer care so feel free to give us a call for your requests.
-Better yet come by and visit our gift shop.
-We will gladly ship to any destination in the continental U.S. for your convenience.
+We love getting to know our customer so feel free to give us a call with your requests or better yet come by and visit our gift shop.
+We will gladly ship to any destination in the continental U.S.

 Bat Cave Café